Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

 NOTE: This can also be done using other [DI libraries](/nservicebus/dependency-injection/).

-First, ASP.NET Core needs to be instructed to use a custom container:
+First, ASP.NET Core is instructed to use a custom container:

 snippet: ServiceProviderFactoryAutofac